Betting markets now give DeSantis the edge to win White House in 2024

-DeSantis’s odds in the 2024 presidential race jumped to 28 percent on Wednesday, while Trump’s dropped to 18.4 percent, according to Election Betting Odds, a tracking website run by conservative pundit John Stossel and his executive producer Maxim Lott that looked at the odds offered by multiple other forums.
+DeSantis’s odds in the 2024 presidential race jumped to 28% on Wednesday, while Trump’s dropped to 18.4%, according to Election Betting Odds, a tracking website run by conservative pundit John Stossel and his executive producer Maxim Lott that looked at the odds offered by multiple other forums.

-Two of the sites that Election Betting Odds pulls from — Betfair and Smarkets — both showed DeSantis holding a substantial lead over Trump, with the Florida governor coming in at 27 percent to 27.8 percent and the former president at 18.2 to 18.5 percent.
+Two of the sites that Election Betting Odds pulls from — Betfair and Smarkets — both showed DeSantis holding a substantial lead over Trump, with the Florida governor coming in at 27% to 27.8% and the former president at 18.2 to 18.5%.

-President Biden sits below both Republicans in the 2024 presidential odds, with 15.2 percent, although he was up 3 percent from the day before.
+President Biden sits below both Republicans in the 2024 presidential odds, with 15.2%, although he was up 3% from the day before.

 The shift comes after Tuesday’s midterm elections failed to provide the “red wave” that the Republican Party had hoped for.
 With Trump putting his name behind GOP candidates in several major races, the midterms were largely framed as a referendum on the former president and his MAGA wing of the party.